sgmurphy/wordpress-plugins/elementskit-lite/readme.txt

 It's due to your servers' PHP settings.
 Increase your server PHP memory limit from the wp-config.php file or php.ini file.
 For help, please contact your hosting provider and ask to increase
 * PHP memory_limit = 512M
 * max_execution_time = 300
+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/elementskit-lite)